jeffsf/pyDE1/docs/raspberry_os.rst

 On macOS, you can run it directly from the mounted DMG file, without dragging it to your Applications folder.

-Open the hidden advanced-settings screen with cmd+shift+x for macOS or ctrl+shift+x other OSes.
+Before you write the image, open the hidden advanced-settings screen with cmd+shift+x for macOS or ctrl+shift+x other OSes.
 You can now preconfigure networking with relative ease.

 Make sure you set the WiFi country, or it may not be able to connect.